wyq000/rnet/README.md

 - Musllinux

-You also need to install the Docker environment.
-The image might be outdated, so if you need to build the image yourself, refer to [rust-cross-musl](https://github.com/0x676e67/toolchain/blob/master/rust-musl-cross/Dockerfile) and the upstream [rust-cross-musl](https://github.com/rust-cross/rust-musl-cross).
-The upstream [rust-cross-musl](https://github.com/rust-cross/rust-musl-cross) lacks the relevant platform linker environment variables, which you need to add yourself.
+Also install the Docker environment.
+The image might be outdated, so if building the image yourself is required, refer to [rust-cross-musl](https://github.com/0x676e67/toolchain/blob/master/rust-musl-cross/Dockerfile) and the upstream [rust-cross-musl](https://github.com/rust-cross/rust-musl-cross).
+The upstream [rust-cross-musl](https://github.com/rust-cross/rust-musl-cross) lacks the relevant platform linker environment variables, which must be added manually.

 ```bash
 bash .github/musl_build.sh x86_64-unknown-linux-musl